FindMySchool LogoFindMySchool

 Connaught’s most recent GCSE performance data is best read as broadly mid-pack for England, with some strengths and some areas to watch closely.

-Ranked 1,219th in England and 8th in Waltham Forest for GCSE outcomes (FindMySchool ranking, based on official data).
-This places results in line with the middle 35% of schools in England (25th to 60th percentile).
+Ranked 1,909th out of 3,895 schools in England for GCSE academic outcomes and 12th in Waltham Forest on the local secondary ranking (FindMySchool ranking, based on official data).
+This places results broadly in the middle of the national table.

 -0.18, which indicates students, on average, make slightly below-average progress from their starting points across eight GCSE subjects (a metric that matters because it adjusts for prior attainment).